 A quadrilateral is a plane figure made with four line segments closing in a space.
+Quadrilaterals can be convex or concave and simple or complex.

 The easiest, fastest way to learn about quadrilaterals is to build one yourself.

-Find four straight objects to use as line segments (four = quadr; side = lateral).
-Anything will do, and they do not have to be the same length: straws, rulers, dowels, pens -- whatever you have handy.
+Find four straight objects to use as line segments (four = quad; side = lateral).
 If you connect the four linear objects at their eight ends, you have a quadrilateral, a four-sided polygon.

 Quadrilaterals appear in four different classifications: